Mheser/deep_learning/04. credit_card_fraud_detector/README.md

 # Deep Learning - Credit card challenge

-Open challenge designed to practice Neural Network skills, with a real-life problem and without much guidance.
+🎯 The goal of this challenge is to build a Credit Card fraud detector model using Neural Networks.